This post may contain affiliate links. Please read myย privacy policy.

 - 1/2 lb (250g) boneless and skinless chicken thigh, ground

-- 8 peeled and deveined medium shrimp, diced into small pieces
+- 8 medium shrimp, peeled and deveined, diced into small pieces

 - 2 black fungus, soaked in hot water and cut into thin threads, or fresh shiitake mushrooms

-- 1/2 tablespoon finely chopped fresh ginger
+- 1/2 tablespoon ginger, finely chopped

 - 1/4 teaspoon sesame oil